NoCode-NoLife/Sabine/docs/clients/2002-08-09_jro_beta2/beta2_client.md

 start Ragexe.exe 1rag1
 ```

-Connecting to the server
+Connecting
 -----------------------------------------------------------------------------

+Unlike Alpha and Beta1, which have the server IP and port hardcoded in the
-The Beta2 client reads the server IP and port from the `msgstringtable.txt`
+executable, the Beta2 client reads them from the `msgstringtable.txt`
 file, found inside the `data.grf`.
 To make the client connect to your
 server, you need to extract the file, edit it, and put it back in the
 `data.grf`.
 The parameters should be found around line 456.